 - Council for Accreditation in Occupational Hearing Conservation (CAOHC) technicians

-- Public school employees with a certificate issued by the Missouri Department of Elementary and Secondary Education while providing services in the school system
+- Public school employees with a certificate issued before January 1, 2016, by the Missouri Department of Elementary and Secondary Education while providing services in the school system

 - When a fee is charged or compensation received, individual must be licensed; this includes college or university clinics that charge a fee, supervisors of student clinicians shall be licensed.